UmutGuzel/MoneyDetection/README.md

 ### Image spliting

-Main aim of this part of project is split a image of money different parts which are different size, and resize it with choosen values, and save it.
+Main aim of this part the project is spliting an image of money different parts which are different size, and resize it with choosen values, and save it.

 This approach maybe is not bad, but the code is not efficient.